kivS/sublime-text-visual-changer/README.md

 **VisualChanger** is a simple tool that allows you to add profiles that affect settings of the editor and its plugins.
 You can then change between profiles using the command palette or key bindings.

+## Installation

+- Search for `VisualChanger` in Sublime's package control

 ## Usage